Srinivasa Ramanujan: Pursuit of career in mathematics

 In 1910, Ramanujan met deputy collector V. Ramaswamy Aiyer, who founded the Indian Mathematical Society.
 Wishing for a job at the revenue department where Aiyer worked, Ramanujan showed him his mathematics notebooks.
 As Aiyer later recalled:

 I was struck by the extraordinary mathematical results contained in [the notebooks].
 I had no mind to smother his genius by an appointment in the lowest rungs of the revenue department.

 Aiyer sent Ramanujan, with letters of introduction, to his mathematician friends in Madras.
 Some of them looked at his work and gave him letters of introduction to R. Ramachandra Rao, the district collector for Nellore and the secretary of the Indian Mathematical Society.
 Rao was impressed by Ramanujan's research but doubted that it was his own work.
 Ramanujan mentioned a correspondence he had with Professor Saldhana, a notable Bombay mathematician, in which Saldhana expressed a lack of understanding of his work but concluded that he was not a fraud.
 Ramanujan's friend C. V. Rajagopalachari tried to quell Rao's doubts about Ramanujan's academic integrity.
-Rao agreed to give him another chance, and listened as Ramanujan discussed elliptic integrals, hypergeometric series, and his theory of divergent series, which Rao said ultimately convinced him of Ramanujan's brilliance.
+Rao agreed to give Ramanujan another chance, and listened as Ramanujan discussed elliptic integrals, hypergeometric series, and his theory of divergent series, which Rao said ultimately convinced him of Ramanujan's brilliance.
 When Rao asked him what he wanted, Ramanujan replied that he needed work and financial support.
 Rao consented and sent him to Madras.
 He continued his research with Rao's financial aid.
 With Aiyer's help, Ramanujan had his work published in the Journal of the Indian Mathematical Society.